Muon conversion to an eletron in nuclei in the $B-L$ symmetric SSM: Summary

 \section{Summary}

-In this work, we have studied the lepton flavor violating process $\mu-e$ conversion in nuclei within the framework of the B-LSSM.
-The numerical results show that the $\mu-e$ conversion rate in nuclei depends on the slepton flavor mixing parameters $\delta_{12}^{XX}~(X=L,R)$, because the lepton flavour violating processes are flavor dependent.
-Under the constraint of the experimental upper limit on the LFV branching ratio of $\mu\rightarrow e\gamma$, the $\mu-e$ conversion rate in $_{22}^{48}\rm{Ti}$ and $_{\:79}^{197}{\rm{Au}}$ nuclei can attain $\mathcal{O}(10^{-12})$, which can reach the their experimental upper limits.
-And the $\mu-e$ conversion rate in $_{13}^{27}{\rm{Al}}$ nuclei also can reach $\mathcal{O}(10^{-12})$, which is five orders of magnitude larger than the future experimental sensitivity at the Mu2e and COMET experiments.
+In this work, we have studied the lepton flavor violating process of $\mu-e$ conversion in nuclei within the framework of the B-LSSM.
+The numerical results show that the $\mu-e$ conversion rate in nuclei depends on the slepton flavor mixing parameters $\delta_{12}^{XX}~(X=L,R)$ because the lepton flavor violating processes are flavor dependent.
+Under the constraint of the experimental upper limit on the LFV branching ratio of $\mu\rightarrow e\gamma$, the $\mu-e$ conversion rate in $_{22}^{48}\rm{Ti}$ and $_{\:79}^{197}{\rm{Au}}$ nuclei can attain $\mathcal{O}(10^{-12})$, which can reach the experimental upper limits.
+The $\mu-e$ conversion rate in $_{13}^{27}{\rm{Al}}$ nuclei can also reach $\mathcal{O}(10^{-12})$, which is 5 orders of magnitude larger than the future experimental sensitivity at the Mu2e and COMET experiments.

-Compared with the MSSM, exotic two singlet Higgs fields and three generations of right-handed neutrinos in the B-LSSM induce new sources for the lepton flavor violation. $\tan\beta'$ and $g_{YB}$ is a new parameter in the B-LSSM beyond the MSSM, which can affect the numerical results through the new mass matrix of sleptons, Higgs bosons and neutralino.
+Compared with the MSSM, exotic two singlet Higgs fields and three generations of right-handed neutrinos in the B-LSSM induce new sources for the lepton flavor violation.
+Note that $\tan\beta'$ and $g_{YB}$ are new parameters in the B-LSSM beyond the MSSM, which can affect the numerical results through the new mass matrix of sleptons, Higgs bosons, and neutralinos.
 Numerical results indicate that the new physics corrections dominate the evaluations on the $\mu-e$ conversion rates in nuclei in some parameter space of the B-LSSM.
-The theoretical predictions on the $\mu-e$ conversion rates in $_{22}^{48}\rm{Ti}$ and $_{13}^{27}{\rm{Al}}$ nuclei can easily exceed the future experimental sensitivities and may be detected in near future.
+The theoretical predictions on the $\mu-e$ conversion rates in $_{22}^{48}\rm{Ti}$ and $_{13}^{27}{\rm{Al}}$ nuclei can easily exceed the future experimental sensitivities and may be detected in the near future.